-Home and building owners are beginning to demand more natural, eco-friendly products be put into their homes and commercial spaces.
-Architects are having to find new ways to meet these needs.
-At the same time, however, simply using more eco-friendly materials can’t mean the sacrifice of quality or of style.
+Homeowners and business owners are demanding natural, sustainable, eco-friendly products be used into their home design and commercial spaces.
+Architects, builders and designers are searching for new ways to meet these needs.
+At the same time, using more eco-friendly materials does not mean sacrificing quality of product or modern style.

 That’s why reclaimed building materials have become such a popular commodity.
-Reclaimed materials are taken from old buildings that have been abandoned or condemned, many of them 100 years old or older.
-The materials themselves still have plenty of life and use left in them, along with a unique sense of style and history that newer materials lack.
+Forecasts predict the reclaimed lumber market demand will reach $16.2 billion in 2026.
+Reclaimed materials are taken from old barns and buildings that have been abandoned or condemned, many of them 100+ years old.
+These coveted materials still have plenty of life and use left in them, along with a unique sense of style and a story to tell.

 Ready to Discover More?